 Student Health Service is located on campus and committed to partnering with you to treat illnesses and injuries, promote wellness, and provide you with health education and information.
 All full-time status students, as well as exchange students pay a Clinical Fee as part of tuition, which allows full access to our health services.
 This fee is also charged to students enrolled in PSIP regardless of status.
 The clinical fee for academic year 2016-2017 is $265 per semester.
 A full list of our services can be found here.
 Back To Top

 - You will need to have a PennKey and password to access the insurance selection system.
 The PennKey is your link to most of the electronic resources that you will need while here on campus.
 If you are a first year student, contact your school to find out how to obtain a PennKey (or visit the PennKey web site.)

 - IMPORTANT: If you receive a message stating that you don't have access to this site in most cases this is because we have not yet received your registration information from the University.
 Please try back in few days.
-If the problem persists passed the first week of May, please contact us at 215 746 3535 option #3 or email us at firstname.lastname@example.org.
+If the problem persists passed week, please contact us at 215 746 3535 option #3 or email us at firstname.lastname@example.org.